 Students must participate in an ensemble as assigned (according to performance concentration) during each semester in residence.
 In addition, all woodwind, brass, string and percussion concentrations must perform for one semester in a choral ensemble as assigned.

-Music Education majors must pass the Secondary Piano Music Education Examination and a Teaching Board, which are taken by the end of the sophomore year.
+Music Education majors must pass the Secondary Piano Music Education Examination and a Teaching/Musicianship Board, which are taken by the end of the sophomore year.

 Music Education majors are expected to display those personal characteristics and professional qualities possessed by effective teachers.
 Applicants audition in their applied performance area and are interviewed by the Music Education faculty to determine their admission to this program.
 Applications for admission to CCM are reviewed by both the Applied and the Music Education faculties.
 Applicants must have at least a concentration-level facility in their applied performance area and a good academic record in addition to well-defined attitudes and goals toward music in elementary and secondary education.